Noise-induced quantum synchronization

 \Cref{f3}a displays the decay rate $r$ as a function of the noise amplitude $\gamma$ for different chain lengths $N$.
-We observe that $r$ first sharply increases with increasing noise strength: intensifying small noise hence significantly speeds up the {relaxation}, and accordingly reduces the synchronization time.
-However, beyond an optimal noise amplitude $\gamma_\m{opt}$, the decay rate progressively decreases, and the {relaxation} is slowed down.
+We observe that $r$ first sharply increases with increasing noise strength: intensifying small noise hence significantly speeds up the relaxation, and accordingly reduces the synchronization time.
+However, beyond an optimal noise amplitude $\gamma_\m{opt}$, the decay rate progressively decreases, and the relaxation is slowed down.
 This slowing down is related to the phenomenon of noise-induced quantum Zeno effect \cite{whi09,bur20}.
-The maximum decay rate $r_\m{max} = r(\gamma_\m{opt})$ scales as $1/N^2$, as seen in \cref{f3}b.
-The synchronization time $\tau_\m{s}$ therefore grows quadratically with the number $N$ of lattice sites, indicating that bigger systems need longer to (anti)synchronize.
-This dependence is stronger than the $1/N$ scaling of decay rates set by the Lieb-Robinson bound \cite{zni15,com}.
-At the same time, the optimal noise strength $\gamma_\m{opt}$ decreases as $1/N^2$ before saturating at an asymptotic nonzero value $\gamma_\m{opt}^\infty$, independent of the length $N$ (blue dashed line).
+The maximum decay rate $r_\m{max} = r(\gamma_\m{opt})$ scales as $1/N^3$, as seen in \cref{f3}b, in agreement with the scaling of the inverse gap of the Liouvillian of the XY model with boundary dissipation \cite{zni15}.
+The synchronization time $\tau_\m{s}$ therefore grows like the third power of the number $N$ of lattice sites, indicating that bigger systems need longer to (anti)synchronize.
+This dependence is stronger than the $1/N$ scaling of decay rates set by the Lieb-Robinson bound \cite{zni15,com5}.
+At the same time, the optimal noise strength $\gamma_\m{opt}$ decreases as $1/N$, like {the related} decay rates $m^u_{kl}$ in Eq.~\eqref{totaldecay}, before saturating at an asymptotic nonzero value $\gamma_\m{opt}^\infty$, independent of the length $N$ (blue dashed line).

 \textit{Conclusions.} We have demonstrated the occurrence of stable (anti)synchronization of the endpoints of an isolated quantum spin chain exposed to Gaussian white noise.
-We have obtained (equivalent) synchronization conditions, \cref{9} for one-site noise and \cref{two-site-cond} for two-site noise, for this noise-induced phenomenon to happen in the quantum domain.
-We have additionally determined the optimal noise amplitude corresponding to the shortest synchronization time, and shown that the latter grows quadratically with the system size, hence stronger than the linear Lieb-Robinson bound.
-Two {striking} aspects of our findings {are} that noise applied at a single spin is enough to synchronize a chain of arbitrary length, and that the synchronized edge spins are nonclassically correlated.
-This opens up the possibility to employ them for quantum technological applications.
+We have obtained (equivalent) stable synchronization conditions, \cref{9} for one-site noise and \cref{12} for two-site noise, for this noise-induced phenomenon to happen in the quantum domain.
+We have additionally determined the optimal noise amplitude corresponding to the shortest synchronization time, and shown that the latter grows cubically with the system size, hence stronger than the linear Lieb-Robinson bound.
+Remarkably, noise applied at a single spin is enough to synchronize a chain of arbitrary length and synchronized edge spins are nonclassically correlated.
+This opens up the possibility to employ them for synchronization-based \cite{arg05,cho17} quantum communication systems.

-\textit{Acknowledgements.} We thank Kaonan Micadei for helpful discussions.
+\textit{Acknowledgements.} We acknowledge support from the Vector Foundation and thank Kaonan Micadei for helpful discussions.

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}